shifasomji/nn-proposal/index.md

 -->

 **Introduction Outline:**
-1. Introductory paragraph: What is the problem and why is it relevant to the audience attending THIS CONFERENCE?
-Moreover, why is the problem hard, and what is your solution?
+**Paragraph 1: Overview of the problem** Classifying breast cancer tissue images by hand takes a lot of time and can be inaccurate.

-2. Background paragraph: Elaborate on why the problem is hard, critically examining prior work, trying to tease out one or two central shortcomings that your solution overcomes.
+**Paragraph 2: More Background** Cancer tissue images can look very different dependening on the image, so hopefully our neural network will be able to tease apart these differences and identify central characteristics indicative of cancer.

-3. Transition paragraph: What keen insight did you apply to overcome the shortcomings of other approaches?
-Structure this paragraph like a syllogism: Whereas P and P=>Q, infer Q.
+**Paragraph 3: Transition paragraph/Key insights** Many previous attempts only used a few layers, so we hope to improve on their work by using more layers for our neural network.

-4. Details paragraph: What technical challenges did you have to overcome and what kinds of validation did you perform?
+**Paragraph 4: Details paragraph** Some of the challenges we forsee are time limitations in our algorithm, as well as difficulties in the size of the images.

-5. Assessment paragraph: Assess your results and briefly state the broadly interesting conclusions that these results support.
+**Paragraph 5: Assessment paragraph** We hope our model will be able to achieve a high degree of accuracy, comparable to a human.

 **Ethical Sweep:**

 General Questions:
 1. Should we even be doing this?
-2. What might be the accuracy of a simple non-ML alternative?
+3. What might be the accuracy of a simple non-ML alternative?
-3. What processes will we use to handle appeals/mistakes?
+4. What processes will we use to handle appeals/mistakes?
-4. How diverse is our team?
+5. How diverse is our team?

 Data Questions: